 The Framework for Successful IT is a set of four principles needed to run a highly-functional and effective IT solution, whether you are operating with an internal IT department or outsourcing.

 These four principles are tried and tested, and while many organizations may excel in one or more of these areas, a successful IT operation is only possible when all of the pieces are working together.
 Regardless of the size of your organization, the need for these four principles does not change.

 THE FOUR PRINCIPLES

-Much of the responsibility for guiding the strategy of an organization falls on the Chief Information Officer (CIO).
+Much of the responsibility for guiding an organization’s strategy falls on the Chief Information Officer (CIO).
 A CIO is the most senior executive in charge of information technology and systems within an organization and is responsible for setting and communicating the correct IT expectations for the business.
 A CIO’s role is not to be the expert in everything but to bring the right expertise to the table at the right time.
 They should coordinate with all parties to establish an IT solution that accomplishes the business’s objectives now and in the future.
 The CIO is a contributing member of the executive team and typically reports to the CEO.
-The salary for an internal CIO can range from $90,000 to more than $300,000 depending on the size and complexity of the organization.
+The salary for an internal CIO can range from $90,000 to more than $300,000, depending on the size and complexity of the organization.

-If your business is outsourcing IT to a managed services provider, you need to make sure that you have an internal CIO or that the managed services provider is providing CIO services as part of their monthly service offering.
+Suppose your business is outsourcing IT to a managed services provider.
+In that case, you need to make sure that you have an internal CIO or that the managed services provider provides CIO services as part of their monthly service offering.